 A need for pediatric palliative care

-Canuck Place Children’s Hospice opened its doors in November 1995, responding to the need for pediatric palliative care.
-As North America’s first free-standing children’s hospice, we are recognized internationally as leaders in pediatric palliative care.
+The City of Vancouver joined the growing vision by leasing Glen Brae Manor, a 16,000 sq ft mansion, to Canuck Place for $1 per year for 50 years.
+The house was renovated and Canuck Place Children’s Hospice opened its doors on November 30, 1995 to become the first free-standing hospice in North America—now recognized internationally as leaders in pediatric palliative care.
 The need for our services has grown exponentially over the years, and we now have two locations serving the province of BC—in Vancouver and Abbotsford.

 Our program includes pain and symptom management, medical respite, education and art, music and recreation therapy, end-of-life care, and grief and bereavement counselling.
 All at no cost to families.

 As a non-profit organization, our extended team includes corporate, community, and government partners.
 Thanks to them, our dedicated staff, and generous volunteers, we make a profound difference to a growing number of children and families throughout BC and the Yukon.

 Canuck Place is a caring, innovative children’s hospice and community-based service that fully embraces the life of each child and family.
 We provide leadership in improving pediatric palliative care regionally, nationally, and internationally through collaboration, education, and research.